bemolxd/mZKM/README.md

 - React Native Mapbox
 - React Query

+## Translations

+The app currently supports English and Polish (default) languages.
+To translate this app, please refer to `src/locales/en.json`.
+After reviewing its content and making proper translations, please create a new file `src/locales/[your-lang].json`.
+If you want your translations to go live, please create a new pull request with your changes.

 ## TODO

 - add support for full week schedule (needs changes in [API](https://github.com/bemolxd/better-zkm-api)),